dreamofwhy/FirstGitPractice/README.md

 8. `git commit -m “added an Author!”`
 You can customize the commit message in this step

-9. `git push upstream AddAuthors` Push the commits from AddAuthors branch to upstream.
+9. `git push upstream AddAuthors_PUNetID` Push the commits from AddAuthors branch to upstream.

 10. Go look at your pull request on cs360f14/FirstGitPractice.